IndaPlus22/melvinbe-palinda-2/docs/README.md

+## Task 2 - Many Senders; Many Receivers

+The program many2many.go contains four producers that together send 32 strings over a channel.
+At the other end there are two consumers that receive the strings.
+Describe what happens, and explain why it happens, if you make the following changes in the program.
+Try first to reason your way through, and then test your hypothesis by changing and running the program.

 * What happens if you switch the order of the statements `wgp.Wait()` and `close(ch)` in the end of the `main` function?
     * The channel will close before the producers have sent their information.
 The program will then panic as producers try to send on the closed channel.